Education program, 2022

 Why consider a trip to Batoche National Historic Site

-Is your class studying the North West Rebellion/ Métis Resistance?
+Is your class studying the Métis culture and/or the Resistance of 1885?
 Have you considered visiting one of the battle sites?
 This guide is intended to help teachers plan their trip to Batoche National Historic Site.
-Your class will learn about the rebellion/resistance and the historic Batoche community.
+Your class will learn about the resistance and the historic Batoche community.
 Plan to have some fun, too!
 Read on for guidance in planning and booking your visit.

-Batoche National Historic Site was commemorated in 1923 as being nationally import to the history of Canada because:
+Batoche National Historic Site was commemorated in 1923 as being nationally important to the history of Canada because: